 1. According to Buzzsumo, content that is at least 3,000 words long gets more shares than shorter content.

-2. Longer content is usually more in depth than shorter content.
+2. Longer blog content is usually more in depth than shorter content.
 (Please note: try to avoid filler content just for the sake of making it long.)
 More in depth means we do a better job of solving the problem for our readers.

-3. Longer content gives you the opportunity to link to more people, who you can then reach out to using the strategy in part 3.
+3. Longer blog content gives you the opportunity to link to more people, who you can then reach out to using the strategy in part 3.

-4. Longer content gives you the opportunity to add more keywords to your post.
+4. Longer blog content gives you the opportunity to add more keywords to your post.
 The more keywords you can rank for, the more opportunities for traffic you’ll have.

-5. Finally, longer content gives people the opportunity to stay on your page and engage with your content.
+5. Finally, longer blog content gives people the opportunity to stay on your page and engage with your content.
 Time on page is a strong signal for Google’s ranking algorithm.
 The longer people stay on your page and site, the more important Google thinks it is, and the higher it will rank.

 Target Uncompetitive Keywords